verveguy/tana-helper/README_VISUALIZER.md

 ## Notes

 The graph visualizer does NOT store your Tana graph on the server when you upload.
-Instead, every time you change the settings in the visualizer, it re-uploads your graph, the server processes it according to the new settings, and the resulting JSON required for visualization is returned to the browser where it is rendered.
+Instead, whenever you upload a new json export file, it re-uploads your graph, the server processes it according to the new settings, and the resulting JSON required for visualization is returned to the browser where it is rendered.

-The only state that is kept on the server is your current visualization settings.
-(This is a temporary workaround)
+The filtering /searching is then done on the browser side for speed.

 ## Graph processing API

 If you're curious, the app POSTs your Tana JSON dump file to the `/graph` endpoint which returns a JSON response consisting of an array of `nodes[]` and `links[]`.
 These are then rendered by the amazing [3D Force-Directed Graph library](https://github.com/vasturiano/3d-force-graph).
-YOu can use this endpoint for other experiments of your own.
+You can use this endpoint for other experiments of your own if you want to process the graph yourself.